Mike Sertich

-Mike Sertich (born 1947) is an American ice hockey coach.
-He was the head coach of Minnesota-Duluth from 1983 through to 2000.
+Mike Sertich (January 9, 1947 – August 8, 2024) was an American ice hockey coach.
+He was the head coach of University of Minnesota Duluth Bulldogs men's ice hockey from 1983 through to 2000.
 He continued coaching for several years after resigning before retiring.

 Career

-Mike Sertich began his career at Minnesota-Duluth in the mid-1960s, playing three years as a defenseman for the Bulldogs.
+Sertich began his career at Minnesota-Duluth in the mid-1960s, playing three years as a defenseman for the Bulldogs.
 After his playing days were over he got behind the bench at Grand Rapids High School with Gus Hendrickson, a man he would eventually replace as head coach.
 In 1975 both Sertich and Hendrickson would join the staff at his alma mater though Hendrickson, as head coach, saw very little success, having only one winning season in seven years.
-Sertich was chosen to replace Hendrickson for the 1982-83 season and brought about an immediate change.
+Sertich was chosen to replace Hendrickson for the 1982–1983 season and brought about an immediate change.

 In Sertich's first season at the helm, Minnesota-Duluth posted a 28-win season, the most victories the team had accumulated in one year to that point, and amassed the best record since it had joined the WCHA in 1965.
 Additionally they made their first NCAA Tournament appearance.
-The next season saw a slight improvement when the Bulldogs won the 1984 WCHA men's ice hockey tournament before marching all the way to the 1984 National Championship game but ended up losing to Bowling Green in quadruple overtime.
+The next season saw continued improvement when the Bulldogs won the 1984 WCHA men's ice hockey tournament before marching all the way to the 1984 National Championship game but ended up losing to Bowling Green in quadruple overtime.
 Sertich saw more gains the following year with a second consecutive conference title and an outstanding 36-win season (UMD's only 30-win season to date) (as of 2014).
 Duluth finished the 1985 NCAA Tournament in third place, losing in the semifinal to eventual champion Rensselaer though this time only in triple overtime.
 For his exemplary record in his first three years as head coach Sertich was named WCHA coach of the Year each season (no other coach has ever won in consecutive years) and the national coach of the year in 1984.